 At this time, the cause of multiple myeloma is not well established.
 However, there appear to be several factors which increase the risk of developing multiple myeloma, such as extensive exposure to radiation, chemical resins, organic solvents, pesticides, and herbicides.
 There is also a herpes virus, Human Herpes Virus 8 (HHV-8), which is thought to be related to the development of multiple myeloma.
 People with first-degree relatives, such as a mother or brother, who have multiple myeloma, may also be at increased risk for developing the disease.
 However, a clear genetic mutation related to multiple myeloma has not been discovered.

 Unfortunately, because the exact cause of multiple myeloma is unknown, there are no specific guidelines for the prevention of multiple myeloma.
 Limiting exposure to radiation, chemical resins, organic solvents, pesticides, and herbicides may decrease the risk for developing multiple myeloma.

-People with MGUS should see their physician regularly to check for progression to multiple myeloma.
+If you have MGUS or smoldering multiple myeloma, you should see your physician regularly to check for progression to multiple myeloma.